FamilySearch/GEDCOM.io/_pages/yaml-file-format.md

-    If present with a true value, the enumeration set is defined in an official GEDCOM standard document, but may still be in prerelease depending on the value of the `prerelease` field. the URI documented by this YAML file is not yet released;
+    If present with a true value, the enumeration set is defined in an official GEDCOM standard document, but may still be in prerelease depending on the value of the `prerelease` field.
-    breaking changes may appear in the future without changing the URI.

     If absent, or if present with a false value, the enumeration set is not in any official GEDCOM standard.